SavvinAkim/kion-hackaton/README.md

 ## Kion-Hackaton

-This version of the developers includes additional features: cloud data storage (Filebase), a neural network with more pleasant voice acting (Silero).
+This version of the developers does not provide an example of a solution, however, it includes additional features: cloud data storage (Filebase), a neural network with a more pleasant voice acting (Silero).

 >Download the code
 ```